Can you make stock for free from takeaway leftovers?

 It doesn’t just help me, my wife who does not particularly like cooking now makes soups regularly because she loves the freshness of the stock and it’s right there for her.

 It’s really easy to make and costs me literally nothing because my ingredients were to be thrown away.
-Now that I have so much I have come up with more uses for stock and I have to say it has opened my eyes up to the world of flavours fresh stock can bring.
+Now that I have so much, I have come up with more uses for stock, and I have to say it has opened my eyes up to the world of flavours fresh stock can bring.

-My example is based on a KFC meal with chicken leftovers but I’ve used it on all sorts of takeaways and now I even use it after restaurant meals, especially if there are left over bones.
-I know I’m starting to geek out with it aren’t I 🙂
+My example is based on a KFC meal with chicken leftovers, but I’ve used it on all sorts of takeaways, and now I even use it after restaurant meals, especially if there are leftover bones.
+I know I’m starting to geek out with it, aren’t I 🙂

 Have you got any ideas of what I could do with the stock or an even better way of making it?
 I am always looking for ways to do things that little better.